DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

   groupLayer.opacity = groupLayer.opacity ?
 0 : 1;
 };
 ```
 Opacity is another property we can adjust, which applies to all parts on a layer.
-In this case, it’s exactly what we need.
+In this case, it's exactly what we need.
 Modifying the opacity ensures the group remains under the nodes, allowing us to interact with it - for instance, to grab and move it.
 While this behavior might be undesirable in some scenarios, it works well for our goal of hiding groups for image export purposes.

 ![groups-hidden](../assets/lesson-10/layers-2.png)